30x/dispatcher/README.md

             value: "81"
 ```

-Based on this deployment, we have an ingress that serves `publicHosts` and `publicPaths` combinations and an internal
+Based on this deployment, we have an ingress that serves `github.com/30x.dispatcher.hosts.public` and `github.com/30x.dispatcher.paths.public` combinations and an internal
-router that serves `privateHosts` and `privatePaths` combinations.
+router that serves `github.com/30x.dispatcher.hosts.private` and `github.com/30x.dispatcher.paths.private` combinations.
 With this being the case, let's take our example
 Node.js application deployed above and lets deploy a variant over it that has both public and private paths:

 ``` yaml